 Write down your answers.

 Take a few minutes to think through specific examples or scenarios.
-Think about times when you will have to make choices to stay focused on your most important goals.
+Think about the times when you will have to make choices to stay focused on your most important goals.

 Using John’s example, he might think about this scenario.